 - If you have a medical background, also check out High Impact Medicine’s Introduction to Health Security

-- If you’re an enigneer, please continue here, High Impact Engineers will help you think clear
+- If you’re an engineer, please continue here, High Impact Engineers will help you think clear

 What you can do as an individual